mariather/Weather-dashboard/README.md

-# weather-dashboard
+# Weather-Dashboard Website

-The weather dashboard allows users to search any city's current and future conditions.
+The weather dashboard website allows users to search any city's current and future weather conditions.

 The user is presented with a 5-day forecast that displays the date, an icon representing weather conditions, the temperature, the wind speed, and the humidity.

-Whenever you search for a city, this one is added to the search history.
+Whenever you search for a city, this one is added to the search history box.

  ## Usage